lukasmoro/sensorium-digital-twin/README.md

-# sensorium-digital-twin
+# Sensorium Digital Twin
- Prototype of a vehicle interior controlled by a central digital twin.
+ Prototype of a vehicle interior controlled by a digital twin.